emankovski/stackexchangesplitexample/README.md

-# Example os using master details bindings with storyboards
+# Example of using master details bindings with storyboards